Cullen Loeffler

-Cullen Crawford Loeffler (born January 27, 1981) is a former American football long snapper.
-He played college football at Texas, and signed with the Vikings as an undrafted free agent in 2004.
+Cullen Crawford Loeffler (born January 27, 1981) is an American former professional football player who was a long snapper in the National Football League (NFL).
+He played college football for the Texas Longhorns, and signed with the Vikings as an undrafted free agent in 2004.

-Early years
+Early life

 Loeffler attended Ingram Tom Moore High School in Ingram, Texas.
 He earned four varsity letters in both football and basketball.
 He also played in the UIL State Championship in doubles for tennis, winning the bronze in his junior year.
 Loeffler played several positions in high school football, including quarterback, wide receiver, tight end, defensive end and punter.

 College career

 Loeffler turned down several scholarship opportunities to enroll and walk-on at the University of Texas.
 He was redshirted his first year at Texas.
 The following year, as a redshirt freshman, he played a few snaps as a tight end and on the kickoff return team, as well as serving as the team's backup long snapper; at the end of the 2000 season, he was picked for the Academic All-Big 12 second-team.
 He progressed to the Academic All-Big 12 first-team for the only time in 2001, after playing in all 13 of the Longhorns' games, exclusively as the long snapper on punts.

 An ankle injury meant Loeffler missed the Longhorns' games against Houston and Tulane in 2002, but he finally took over long snapping duties for field goals and PATs for the last seven games of the season and was the team's Special Teams Player of the Week in week 2 for his two solo tackles against North Carolina.
 He then played in all 13 games in his senior year, and his performances earned him the Longhorns' Frank Denius Most Valuable Special Teams Player Award.

 He graduated in 2004 with a degree in finance.